 Most people want to be happy.
-Many spend their days desperately searching for something that will provide them with some semblance of happiness.
-They might not even realize they are doing it.
+Many of us spend our days desperately searching for something that will provide some semblance of happiness.
+We might not even realize we are doing it.
 Yet it seems to be built into our genetic code: Humans crave contentment and happiness.
 And this longing is so strong, so pervasive; it has spilled into the Christian faith.
-Many in the faith strongly believe that God wants them to be happy.
+Many in the faith strongly believe that God wants us to be happy.
 In fact, deep down, I think most of us believe that on some level.
-Well, I have some bad news: Your happiness is not God’s top priority.
+Well, I have some bad news: Our happiness is not God’s top priority.

 But, why would a loving God not want his prized creation to be happy?
 First, let’s get something cleared up.
 God is a God of love.
 The Bible is very clear on that point.
 He loves perfectly.
 No one can out love God.
 He has demonstrated this repeatedly.
 But God’s love does not always look like we want it to.
 His love is most certainly not proven or disproven by our level of happiness.

 While the Bible doesn’t say much about God wanting us to be happy, it does tell us quite a few things that God does want us to be.
 And guess what?
 Sometimes these things God wants us to be will keep us from being “happy.”
 Doesn’t change anything.
 These Five things are non-negotiable.

 1. God wants us to be holy (Leviticus 11:45 and 1 Peter 1:16).